Overview of the Programmes

 Will enable you to grow your knowledge

 You will gain the expertise to develop and exploit novel imaging technologies and molecular probes to solve important problems in life and medical science.
-The course will equip you to tackle challenging problems at the cutting edge of image advancement and prepare you for careers in the healthcare and imaging industries.
+The course will equip you to tackle challenging problems at the cutting edge of biomedical research and prepare you for careers in the healthcare and research industries.

 Be delivered by academic staff and practitioners in hospitals and industry